 Pin Oak Information

 Native east of the Mississippi River and hardy in zones 4-8, Quercus palustris, or pin oak, is a large full, ovate shaped tree.
-With a growth rate of 24 inches or more per year, it is one of the faster growing oak trees.
-Tolerant of wet soils, pin oak trees usually grow 60-80 feet (18.5 to 24.5 m.) high and 25-40 feet (7.5 to 12 m.) wide – though in the right soil conditions (moist, rich, acidic soil), pin oaks have been known to grow over 100 feet tall.
+With a growth rate of 24 inches (61 cm.) or more per year, it is one of the faster growing oak trees.
+Tolerant of wet soils, pin oak trees usually grow 60-80 feet (18.5 to 24.5 m.) high and 25-40 feet (7.5 to 12 m.) wide – though in the right soil conditions (moist, rich, acidic soil), pin oaks have been known to grow over 100 feet (30.5 m.) tall.

 Growing Pin Oaks in Landscapes